 I make sense of this in terms of how threatening it can feel to have your inner world commented on.
 Our feelings are intimate and when they are big feelings, they can make us feel exposed and vulnerable.

 When we talk instead about how difficult x or y feels (the external event or stimuli) and name the emotion that stems from experiencing the stimuli, it can feel much safer to receive and actually considerably more validating.

 The former example might feel like an accusation or a sense of blaming the self, whereas the latter is much more about acknowledging how the thing outside of oneself; has understandably given rise to some difficult emotions.

 We live in a world, supported by diagnostic manuals, that all too often position ‘the problem’ inside of a person.
-In some ways the experience of being told that you are anxious, or angry or upset can feel akin to this and therefore, be very threatening to hear.
+In some ways the experience of being told that you are anxious, or angry or upset can feel akin to this and therefore feel very threatening to hear.

 There are many instances where it may be much more helpful (and accurate) to identify and validate the source/origin of a person’s distress.
 This will more often than not be within their environment or relationships.

 Emotional literacy and supporting children to name emotions is so important, but in the context of the Autistic experience, PDA and anxiety, textbook approaches need to be considerably revised.

 The Facebook Page supporting this blog is : https://www.facebook.com/ChangingTheNarrativeAboutAutismAndPDA/